supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_12_ManageAzureADSmartLockoutValues.md

     - Your account is temporarily locked to prevent unauthorized use.
 Try again later, and if you still have trouble, contact your admin.

 1. This can be tested by choosing a user in your Azure AD tenant, navigate in a private browser to <login.microsoftonline.com> and enter an incorrect password until the account gets notification that it is locked out.

+## Review
+In this lab, you have completed:
+- Added Smart Lockouts.
+- Understood the functionality of the Smart Lockouts.

+### You have successfully completed the lab